tinacms/tinacms-site/content/docs/teams/next/introduction.md

 <tip>
 Note that Base64 encoding the key DOES NOT make it safe to make public!!
 We are Base64 encoding the key only to avoid formatting issues when using it as an environment variable.
 </tip>

-## Limitations

-The Tina Teams plugin will put your cloud editing environment behind an authentication layer, however Gatsby's **/graphql** endpoint may still be accessible.
-If this is an issue for your site, we suggest password-protecting your environment through your hosting provider.